 Carry a hiking pole is always helpful and worth buying, especially when trekking on snow and long treks.
 It gives you stability, some comfort, and support to your knees and legs on all types of terrains.
 You should choose to buy trekking poles or hiking poles which are lightweight, adjustable, foldable and have some shock absorbent capabilities.

 2. Smartphone or Compact Camera – Capture the memories or moments

 Well, a Smartphone or a compact camera will help you in capturing pictures or moments from the trip.
-A phone will also help you get connectivity the moment you are in the signal zone.
+The phone will also help you get connectivity the moment you are in the signal zone.

-Pro Tip: If you are on a self drive trip and not on a hiking or trekking trip, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to the Himalayas
+Pro Travel Tip: If you are on a self drive trip and not on a hiking or trekking trip, then make sure to read the article 40 Must Have Things to Carry on a Self Drive Trip to the Himalayas

 3. Powerbank – Don’t run out of power